ben1one/filtrify/README.md

 ## Release log:

+####v0.2(K&D) (13.07.2015)
+* Hacked vesrion for K&D project
+* Adding attr "sticky" will pass through the match function
+* Filter panel will be cloed if user clicks on any of the filters

 #####v0.2 (04.04.2012)
 * Isotope integration demo added
 * Bug fix: search icon disappearance issue in the "jPages" demo